Aker ASA: Successful Issuance of New NOK Green Bond

-LYSAKER, Norway, Nov.
-10, 2022 /PRNewswire/ -- Aker ASA, has today successfully issued NOK 500 million in a 7-year senior unsecured green bond with a coupon of MS + 2.93% / 6.5% per annum.
+FORNEBU, Norway, Nov.
+16, 2022 /PRNewswire/ -- Aker ASA, has today successfully issued NOK 300 million in a 10-year senior unsecured green bond with a coupon of MS + 2.95% / 6.30% per annum.
 An application will be made for the bond to be listed at Oslo Stock Exchange.

 For further information, please contact: